Asterisk007/prse/README.md

 ### or: A Python-esque programming language for C/C++ programmers.
 ### Documentation: [click here](https://asterisk007.gitlab.io/prse/)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).

 Design goals:
 * Functionality inspired by:
    - Python: for loops, dictionaries, `range()`, easy conversion between data types